Skip to content

 Add to: Outlook, ICal, Google Calendar

-Nora Gordon (Georgetown University) will present "Funding High-Poverty School Districts: Federal Policy Tools and the Limits of Incentives" at the annual Jerry Miner Lecture.
+Nora Gordon (Georgetown University) presented "Funding High-Poverty School Districts: Federal Policy Tools and the Limits of Incentives" at the annual Jerry Miner Lecture.

 Nora Gordon is an economist and professor at the Georgetown University McCourt School of Public Policy.
 She is a research associate of the National Bureau of Economic Research, non-resident fellow of the Urban Institute, and a member of the FutureEd Advisory Board.